Empire of Brazil: Religion

 Article five of the Constitution declared Catholicism to be the state religion.
 However, the clergy had long been understaffed, undisciplined and poorly educated, all of which led to a general loss of respect for the Catholic Church.
 During Pedro II's reign, the Imperial government embarked upon a program of reform designed to address these deficiencies.
-As Catholicism was the official religion, the Emperor exercised a great deal of control over Church affairs and paid clerical salaries, appointed parish priests, nominated bishops, ratified papal bulls and supervised seminaries.
+As Catholicism was the official religion, the emperor exercised a great deal of control over Church affairs and paid clerical stipends, appointed parish priests, nominated bishops, ratified papal bulls and supervised seminaries.
 In pursuing reform, the government selected bishops whose moral fitness, stance on education and support for reform met with their approval.
 However, as more capable men began to fill the clerical ranks, resentment of government control over the Church increased.
-Catholic clerics moved closer to the Pope and his doctrines.
-This resulted in the Religious Issue, a series of clashes during the 1870s between the clergy and the government, since the former wanted a more direct relationship with Rome and the latter sought to maintain its oversight of church affairs.
+Catholic clerics moved closer to the pope and his doctrines.
+This resulted in the Religious Issue, a series of clashes during the 1870s between the clergy and the government, since the former wanted a more direct relationship with Rome and the latter sought to maintain its oversight of Church affairs.

 The Constitution did allow followers of other, non-Catholic, faiths to practice their religious beliefs, albeit only in private.
-The construction of non-Catholic religious buildings was forbidden.
+The construction of non-Catholic places of worship was officially forbidden.
 From the outset these restrictions were ignored by both the citizenry and authorities.
 In Belém, Pará's capital, the first synagogue was built in 1824.
 Jews migrated to Brazil soon after its independence and settled mainly in the northeastern provinces of Bahia and Pernambuco and in the northern provinces of Amazonas and Pará.
-Other Jewish groups came from the Alsace-Lorraine region of Germany and from Russia.
+Other Jewish groups came from the Alsace–Lorraine region of Germany and from Russia.
 By the 1880s, there were several Jewish communities and synagogues scattered throughout Brazil.